 We have found dead possums, rats, snakes, cats, raccoons, and insect nests that have made their way into the ductwork, or the air handler itself.

 Trust your instincts with this one: if you smell a dead animal, it probably is one.
 Sometimes, people think they are smelling sewage, but regardless, it will be strong and noticeable.
-Call a professional HVAC and plumbing company to take a look at your plumbing and duct system and get this taken care of as soon as possible!
+Call a professional AC repair or plumbing repair company to take a look at your plumbing and duct system and get this taken care of as soon as possible!

 2. Something Smells Fishy